Harry Melling: Early work and Harry Potter (1999–2016)

 In 2009, Melling starred in a revival of Mother Courage and Her Children at the Royal National Theatre.
 He appeared in "The Sorcerer's Shadow", an episode of the BBC television series Merlin, playing a young warlock who intends to use magic to help him win Camelot's legendary tournament.
 He also played Robert Brown in the BBC television series Just William.
-In 2009, it was announced that Melling had lost so much weight since his last appearance in Harry Potter that he was now "unrecognisable".
-The role of Dudley was almost recast for Harry Potter and the Deathly Hallows – Part 1, but Melling was able to reprise the part by wearing a fat suit.
+By 2009, Melling had lost so much weight since Order of the Phoenix, the fifth Harry Potter film, that he was now "unrecognisable".
+The role of Dudley was almost recast for Deathly Hallows – Part 1, but Melling was able to reprise the part by wearing a fatsuit.
 He said of the change, "I can now shed the child actor thing, like the fat, and start a new career, because no one sees me as Dudley."

 In 2014, Melling made his playwriting debut at HighTide Festival with his one-man show Peddling.